ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-simple/08-empirical-analysis-and-code-tuning.md

 Each algorithm is run on random integer arrays of sizes 10,000 to 80,000, and the times reported are in seconds.
-This will give an indication of the *average* running time for the algorithms (provided that the elements are distributed uniformly -- recall the problems with average-case analysis, discussed in @sec:the-problem-with-average-case).
+This will give an indication of the *average* running time for the algorithms (provided that the elements are distributed uniformly -- read more about the problems with average-case analysis, discussed in @sec:the-problem-with-average-case).

 Sort                   Python (10k)     Python (20k)     Java (20k)     Java (40k)     Java (80k)
 -------------------- ---------------- ---------------- -------------- -------------- ---------------